Wimmics/IndeGx/scripts/auto_catalog_refresh/README.md

 # Script to try to remotely refresh the endpoint catalog from remote catalogs

-TODO: This script is not yet complete.
-Awaiting a bug fix of the `corese-command convert` command.

 NOTICE: This script will be broken by very unusual endpoint URLs, such as <https://allegro.callisto.calmip.univ-toulouse.fr/#/repositories/sms>, with a `#` in the middle of the URL.

 ## Source list